 Then comes the next phrase and it is shocking.

 Was Leah hated?
 No. The previous sentence has just told us she was loved.
 What then does the Torah mean by “hated”?
 It means, that is how Leah felt.
 Yes she was loved, but less than her sister.
-Leah knew, and had known for seven years, that Jacob was passionately in love with her younger sister Rachel, for whom the Torah says that he worked for seven years “but they seemed to him like a few days because he was so in love with her.”
-(Gen. 29:20)
+Leah knew, and had known for seven years, that Jacob was passionately in love with her younger sister Rachel, for whom the Torah says that he worked for seven years,

 Note what has happened.
 It began with love.
 It has been about love throughout.
 Jacob loved Rachel.
 He loved her at first sight.
 There is no other love story quite like it in the Torah.
 Abraham and Sarah are already married by the time we first meet them.
 Isaac had his wife chosen for him by his father’s servant.
 But Jacob loves.
 He is more emotional than the other patriarchs; that is the problem.
 Love unites but it also divides.
 It leaves the unloved, even the less-loved, feeling rejected, abandoned, forsaken, alone.
 That is why you cannot build a society, a community or even a family on love alone.
 There must be justice-as-fairness also.